Gender & Racial Equity

 Fighting for racial equity by addressing the legacy of institutional and systemic racism in government programs and policies.

-Partnerships Manager and Senior Policy Advisor
+Partnerships Manager & Senior Policy Advisor

 Research & Policy Advisor